 Matilda shrugged.
-“Enough,” she said simply.
-“The Protestant church over in -”
+“Enough,” she said.
+“The Protestant church in -”

 We both froze; there were abrupt screams of panic coming down the door at the top of the stairs.
 I heard the sound of running feet ;people were clearly trying to get out of the church.

 “That’s your brother,” Matilda said impassively.
 “He’s found us.”